Netanyahu's main election rival, Gantz, says it appears prime minister lost

 CORRUPTION CHARGES

-Dubbed "King Bibi" by his supporters, Netanyahu, 69, had already been stung by the April poll.
+Dubbed "King Bibi" by his supporters, Netanyahu, 69, had already been stung by his failure to form a government after the April poll.

-Three corruption investigations and the Israeli attorney general's announced intention to charge him with fraud and bribery have also chipped away at Netanyahu's seeming invincibility, 10 years into consecutive terms as prime minister marked by a sharp focus on security that resonated with voters.
+Looming corruption charges - he has denied any wrongdoing - have also chipped away at Netanyahu's seeming invincibility, 10 years into consecutive terms as prime minister marked by a sharp focus on security that resonated with voters.

-Netanyahu, who can argue at a pre-trial hearing in October against indictment, has denied any wrongdoing.

-An election loss could leave him more at risk of prosecution in the graft cases, without the shield of parliamentary immunity that his political allies had promised to seek for him.

 "Unless that miraculous turnabout between the exit polls and the actual results happens - the Netanyahu magic has been broken," Anshel Pfeffer, author of a Netanyahu biography, wrote in the left-wing Haaretz daily.